ocaml/platform-blog/about-utop.md

 an equivalent of ncurses+readline, but written in OCaml.
 It was written because I disliked the ncurses API and I wanted something more fancy than readline, especially for completion.
-In the end I claim that it is much fun to write terminal application in OCaml using lambda-term than it is using ncurses.
+In the end I claim that it is much more fun to write terminal application in OCaml using lambda-term than it is using ncurses.

-The pure edition part is managed by the [zed](https://github.com/diml/zed) library, which is independant from the user interface.
+The pure editing part is managed by the [zed](https://github.com/diml/zed) library, which is independent from the user interface.